Where are Artist Guitars Made?

 In Australia, we have our own warehouse, which is our St. Peters warehouse that a lot of our customers would have seen.
 But in every other country, we have professional warehousing and delivery companies to look after the warehousing for us.
 And, they will get our orders electronically and ship the orders out every day when we get them in.

 To go from having an idea to getting a guitar ready to sell probably takes about 12 months.
-The process that we normally go through is that we will come up with a couple of ideas or some suggestions that our customers might've made to us.
-And then, what we do is we make some mock-up pictures of those guitars with different pickups and different features.
+The process that we normally go through is we will come up with a couple of ideas or some suggestions that our customers might've made to us, and then, we make some mock-up pictures of those guitars with different pickups and different features.
 Then we'll send those out to our customers so that they can tell us what they like and dislike.

 Sounds like it's a really long process.
 Since the guitars would be made in China and are sold in other countries, is it difficult to make sure their quality is good?